bamlab/a-gentle-introduction-to-mobile-development/android/keystore_1.md

 keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000
 ```

+Replace *my-release-key.keystore* with the name you want for your keystore, for example *my-awesome-todo-app.keystore*.

 You'll be asked for you for passwords for the keystore and key.
 You can enter
 the same password for both.